 - flower pots 3 the larger size and 6 smaller size

 - jute or twine

 The first thing, connecting the wreaths together.
-For this project I am using zip ties.
+Zip ties work especially well for this step.
 You can be find these here at Amazon.
 I am using the zip ties for how to make this grapevine wreath because I want the wreaths stable.
 Also, I think the zip ties allowed for a snugger fit.

 Next, I begin adding the flower pots.
 Incidentally, I made the flower pots similarly in this post.